 - Public school principals generally have to be licensed in their states as school administrators.
 That usually means they've earned master's degrees related to educational leadership or administration.
 But to become a principal, you also need several years of professional teaching experience.
 And you also need to pass a background check and state exam.

-- Becoming a professor at a traditional college or university usually requires a doctorate degree (Ph.D.).
+- Becoming a professor at a traditional college or university usually requires a doctorate degree (PhD).
+What is a doctorate degree?
+Simply put, it's the highest credential in post-secondary education.
+You often need to have a bachelor's or master's degree before starting a doctorate program.
 However, many community colleges hire instructors who have master's degrees.

 3. How Much Do Teachers Get Paid?

 The average salary of a teacher can vary a lot from state to state.
 And the same is true for the wages of other education and childcare professionals.
 Even so, many people in these fields make respectable incomes, and they often receive good employer benefits on top of their pay.
 So how much do teachers make a year?
-According to nationwide estimates from 2015, it all breaks down like this:**
+According to Occupational Employment Statistics program data from 2018, it all breaks down like this:

 4. What Is the Average Teacher Salary, By State?

 America is a very large and diverse nation.
 As a result, incomes and living costs can vary a lot between different regions.
 And the same is true for teacher salaries.